-Updating an existing short URL
+Updating an existing short URL's slug

-Update original URL, title or path for an existing short link by id.
+Update original URL, title or path for an existing short link by id

 Body Params